 In Philadelphia County, she netted 455,000 votes compared to Obama’s 462,000, and in Allegheny County she netted 106,000 votes compared to Obama’s 89,000.
 In other words, in Pennsylvania’s two biggest cities she netted 10,000 more votes than Obama did in 2012.
 And Obama carried the state 52.0%-46-8% by about 300,000 votes.
 Clinton lost the state by 68,000.

 It’s not rocket science to figure this out.
 Clinton got more votes out of the cities and more votes out of the suburbs (where turnout was actually up) and she still turned a 300,000 cushion into a nearly 70,000 vote defeat.
 What happened is that where Obama lost the smaller more rural counties in the 70-30 range, Clinton lost them in closer to an 80-20 range.
-And if you spread that out across the commonwealth’s 67 counties, it swamped the Democrats and cost them both the state’s 20 Electoral College votes but what should have been a pickup of a U.S. Senate seat.
+And if you spread that out across the commonwealth’s 67 counties, it swamped the Democrats and cost them not only the state’s 20 Electoral College votes but what should have been a pickup of a U.S. Senate seat.

 For Clinton, and most observers, it wasn’t thought possible that she could lose if she not only netted her votes out of the cities but did better than Obama in the suburbs.
 It made perfect sense for her to stay focused on urban turnout and persuasion in the suburbs and she undoubtedly met all her benchmarks.